partial rent payment

 Always Charge the Full Late Fee

-There must be consequences when your tenant fails to pay their rent.
+There must be consequences when your tenant fails to pay their rent on time.
 One of those consequences is paying the late fee.

-You are a business too, and if you don’t think of yourself as being in business, you shouldn’t invest in rental properties.
-Buy stocks or index funds or shares in private REITs like Fundrise or Streitwise, and save yourself a world of headaches and financial losses.
+You are a business, too, and if you don’t think of yourself as being in business, you shouldn’t invest in rental properties.
+Buy stocks index funds or shares in private REITs like Fundrise or Streitwise, and save yourself a world of headaches and financial losses.

 Always Serve the Eviction Notice Letter Immediately

 The other consequence of failing to pay the rent on time is that the landlord starts the (usually long) eviction process.
-This begins by serving an eviction notice letter, which in turn gives the tenant a second grace period to pay the remaining balance in full.
+This begins by serving an eviction notice letter, giving the tenant a second grace period to pay the remaining balance in full.

 Serving the eviction notice is a prerequisite for filing in court for eviction.
-And it costs you nothing other than postage, because we offer templates for eviction notices for each state.
+It costs you only postage because we offer templates for eviction notices for each state.

-Besides, the longer you delay, the longer the back rent piles up.
+Besides, the longer you delay, the more back rent will pile up.
 It’s not good for you, and it’s certainly not good for the tenant.

 Put One-Time Exceptions in Writing

 Consider also swearing the tenant to secrecy about it.
 Remember, you become guilty of discrimination when you adopt one set of rules for one tenant and another for your other tenants.
-By offering one tenant special treatment, you literally break Fair Housing laws.
+Offering one tenant special treatment breaks Fair Housing laws—one more reason you shouldn’t accept partial payments.

 Final Thoughts